jedislight/Shockball/README.md

 * Overload the Update() method to build your own AIOutput object based on the state of the AIInupt object
 * Overload the GetPlayerStats() method to build your player stats for your 1,2, & 3 players

+The AIOutput object needs to be provided a PlayerUpdateInstructions object for each player.
+The PlayerUpdateInstructions object supports 4 actions:
+* is_moving - when true moves to the move_target position
+* is_passing - when true passes (harmless) to the pass_target position, pass_power can be set from 0.0 -> 1.0 to scale back the strength of the pass, defaults to full power
+* is_throwing - when true throws (harmful) to the throw_target position, throw_power can be set from 0.0 -> 1.0 to scale back the strength of the throw, defaults to full power

 # Running a Game
 * python main_window.py team1Name team2Name [-options]
   * -slow_sim : runs the simulation at 4 fps for easy debugging